-Typically, cellulose is used to insulate unfinished attic floors and existing enclosed walls.
+Typically, cellulose insulates unfinished attic floors and existing enclosed walls.
 Cellulose is a popular insulation material for existing buildings because you do not need to remove an existing wall to install it.

 The loose-fill version of cellulose can be blown into wall or attic cavities with the help of special blowing machines.
 The tiny particles of plant fiber form an effective insulating material, which conforms to most structures and spaces without disturbing or dislocating the finish.

-A type of plant fiber, cellulose insulation can make your home more soundproof and draftproof than before.
-It has a high R-value, which essentially means that it can effectively resist heat flow to keep your home warm during winters and cool during the summer.
+A type of plant fiber, cellulose insulation can make your home more soundproof and draft-proof than before.
+It has a high R-value, meaning it can effectively resist heat flow to keep your home warm during the winter and cool during the summer.

 The high R-value is because cellulose is mainly made from recycled paper, which comes from wood fiber.
 The cellular structure of wood is, by nature, quite resistant to the conductive flow of heat.